taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 ## Advanced MobX

 MobX is not opinionated.
 Thus it gives you a handful of tools to accomplish your on way of mastering state management.
 It would be sufficient to use the basics of MobX to introduce state management in your application.
 But there are more tools hidden in MobX that this chapter is going to point out.
-It addition, this chapter should give you a couple more pillars to udnerstand and use MobX successfully in your own way.
+It addition, this chapter should give you a couple more pillars to understand and use MobX successfully in your own way.

 ### Other Reactions